 MUS 233 STRING CLASS

-Two credit hours Class instruction in violin, viola, cello, and bass, with emphasis on the development of individual performance skills and diagnostic pedagogical techniques and materials.
-Supervised clinical and
+Class instruction in violin, viola, cello, and bass, with emphasis on the development of individual performance skills and diagnostic pedagogical techniques and materials.
+Supervised clinical and field experiences and lab class required.
+Offered fall and spring semesters.